Saturday, May 30, 2020

 BERT'S PLACE IN MORTON GROVE.

-NOTE: The sign in the right window says, "Morton Grove's 1st and Finest pan Pizza Since 1971."
+NOTE: The sign in the right window says, "Morton Grove's 1st and Finest Pan Pizza Since 1971."
 Burt's pizzas were 'pan pizzas."
-See videos of Burt making his famous pan pizza below.
-April 1994
+See videos of Burt making his famous pan pizza below from April 1994.

 Charles Peschke and son George at his Blacksmith Shop at 8541 Ferris in Morton Grove, Illinois, in the late 1800s.
 The early blacksmith provided essential services to local farmers and industry by crafting specialized tools and repairing anything made of metal, and Horseshoeing was only one part of his work.
 Charles Peschke also served as one of Morton Grove's first police marshals and helped organize the Morton Grove Volunteer Fire Department.
 The houses in the background are on Callie Avenue.